loftware/loftware.github.io/index.md

 ## License

-Like Swift itself, all Loft Libraries are Apache 2.0 licensed.
+All Loft Libraries are Apache 2.0 licensed.